-- Staff should get to know the child or young person well beforehand and be familiar with his/her moods and methods of communication. - Staff should speak to the child personally by name so that he/she is aware of being the focus of the activity - Staff should have knowledge and understanding of any religious and cultural sensitivities related to aspects of intimate care and take these fully into account - Staff should enable the child or young person to be prepared for or anticipate events while demonstrating respect for her/his body, e.g. by giving a strong sensory or verbal cue such as using a sponge or pad to signal intention to wash or change. - Staff should ensure that the child or young person's privacy and modesty is respected and protected - Staff should agree with the child or young person and their family appropriate terminology for private parts of the body and functions.
-Best practice in personal safety work would be to use the correct anatomical names for intimate body parts. - Staff must always communicate in an age appropriate way taking into account the child or young person's developmental level and their preferred communication method. - Staff should keep records, which note a child or young person's responses to intimate care and any changes in behaviour. - If a member of staff has concerns about physical changes in a child or young person's presentation, e.g. unusual anxiety, bruising, soreness etc they will immediately report their concerns to the designated person for child protection and log them. - An appropriate written plan for intimate personal care should be agreed with the child or young person and their family.
+- Staff should get to know the child or young person well beforehand and be familiar with his/her moods and methods of communication. - Staff should speak to the child personally by name so that he/she is aware of being the focus of the activity - Staff should have knowledge and understanding of any religious and cultural sensitivities related to aspects of intimate care and take these fully into account - Staff should enable the child or young person to be prepared for or anticipate events while demonstrating respect for her/his body, e.g. by giving a strong sensory or verbal cue such as using a sponge or pad to signal intention to wash or change. - Staff should ensure that the child or young person's privacy and modesty is respected and protected

+- Staff should agree with the child or young person and their family appropriate terminology for private parts of the body and functions.
+Best practice in personal safety work would be to use the correct anatomical names for intimate body parts. - Staff must always communicate in an age appropriate way taking into account the child or young person's developmental level and their preferred communication method. - Staff should keep records, which note a child or young person's responses to intimate care and any changes in behaviour. - If a member of staff has concerns about physical changes in a child or young person's presentation, e.g. unusual anxiety, bruising, soreness etc they will immediately report their concerns to the Designated Person for child protection and log them. - An appropriate written plan for intimate personal care should be agreed with the child or young person and their family. - Ensure that intimate care is consistent across home, school and other settings as far a possible.